List of Marvel Comics characters: L: Michael Lynch

-Michael Lynch is a fictional character in comics produced by Marvel Comics.
+Michael Lynch is a character in comics produced by Marvel Comics.
 Created by Mike Carlin and Paul Neary, he first appeared in The Thing #35.

 A lieutenant in the United States army, Michael Lynch first appears saving Sharon Ventura from a group of muggers.
 Later ambushed by the muggers seeking revenge, he is saved by Ben Grimm, who is looking for Sharon himself, trying to prevent her being subject to the Power Broker's augmentation process.
 The two men rescue an empowered Sharon and take her to safety.
 On seeing Sharon in a wrestling outfit, Lynch compares her to the heroine Ms. Marvel, prompting Sharon to take it for her own.

 Unbeknownst to Venture or Grimm, Lynch was secretly in league with the Power Broker, as part of a government project to produce a super-soldier, and his encounter with Sharon was part of this plan.
 Lynch betrays Sharon, returning her to the Power Broker for experimentation, where she is found by Captain America in a brainwashed state.
 Lynch has the super-soldier G.I.
 Max attack Captain America in an attempt to cover up his treachery, but in trying to shoot him fatally wounds G.I.
 Max instead.
 Lynch is arrested and put in prison.